fvjupiter/fvjupiter/README.md

   - Framer Motion for animations (early 2021)
   - Node js for the backend (early 2021)
   - Firestore for authentication, realtime data and storing content (early 2021)
-  - Contentful as a cms (end 2021)
+  - Strapi & Contentful as cms (end 2021)
 - 🌱 I’m currently learning how to
   - use git (and fill up my codebase)
   - build npm-packages
   - create parallax effects
-  - use strapi as a cms
   - use typescript instead of javascript (for larger projects)
 - My current projects are
   - a web-app for online competitions...